Jai-Dhiman/Jai-Dhiman/README.md

 Like having a conservatory professor in your pocket, minus the intimidation factor.

 🏆 Won 2 hackathons, hopefully more in the future • 🎵 Still play piano (we haven't been replaced yet)

-*"Discipline from music + curiosity from ML = interesting problems solved"*